 Before undertaking any exterior work, property owners must submit an application to ARC.
 Complete a CHAP Application-for-Notice-to-Proceed describing the work that you propose.
 Download the application here.
 Be sure to include all photos and supporting materials in the application.

 Then, email your application to the current ARC chairperson and CHAP planner at the same time.
 Sending them concurrently speeds up the review process.
 Contact information for both is included in the application.

-Although not required, it is helpful to attend the meeting where your application will be reviewed.
+Although not required, it is helpful to attend the ARC meeting when your application will be reviewed.
 The committee meets on the third Wednesday of each month at 7:30 p.m. at the Maryland Institute College of Art’s Gateway Building, 1601 Mt.
 Royal Avenue, Room 101.
+Minor changes and repairs that comply with the Design Guidelines may be approved by CHAP without a formal presentation to ARC.

-CHAP will issue a Notice to Proceed directly to the property owner, who may then obtain a building permit and undertake the improvements.
-Please tape the Notice to Proceed and the building permit inside your front window.
-Minor changes and repairs that comply with the Design Guidelines may be approved by CHAP without a formal presentation to the Architectural Review Committee.
+Provided that ARC recommends and CHAP affirms approval, CHAP will issue a Notice to Proceed directly to the property owner, who may then obtain a City building permit and undertake the planned improvements.
+Please affix the Notice to Proceed and building permit inside the house’s front window.

 If an owner performs work on a building without first obtaining a Notice to Proceed and a building permit, he or she may be subject to housing code violations and fines.